modernuo/ModernUO/Contributing.md

 Start a discussion on the [repository issue tracker](https://github.com/modernuo/modernuo/issues).

 ## Reporting security issues and bugs
-Security issues and bugs should be reported privately, via email, to the hi@modernuo.com.
+Security issues and bugs should be reported privately, via email, to hi@modernuo.com.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.